Skip to content

 Ed Morgan, president of The Emerson Group, explained that the event was designed to build on the kind of thought leadership the company has offered for 16 years with its annual Industry Day sessions, “but we’re going to take it into the future.
 We're going to focus on driving success, challenge the norms and envision the future.
 We’ll delve into the macro trends of retail, of brands, of consumer technology and of leadership.
 So if you have an interest in what the future holds for this industry, you're in the right place today and you're in the right place on your computer today watching us virtually.”

-All of the events will be focused on the future of the retail on consumer packaged goods industries, and the London event that launched the series was no exception.
+All of the events will be focused on the future of the retail and consumer packaged goods industries, and the London event that launched the series was no exception.
 It started with a presentation on the “Future of the Consumer Landscape” by Jacqueline Windsor, partner in strategy and deals for consumer markets and U.K. head of retail at PwC.

 Jacqueline Windsor, partner in strategy and deals for consumer markets and U.K. head of retail at PwC

 Windsor detailed some of the differences between consumers in the United Kingdom and their counterparts in the United States, noting that the U.K. is less ethnically diverse, and consumers there are served by significantly fewer square feet of shopping space per capita than Americans.
-Stores in the U.K. are smaller, and value retailers and private label brands play a much larger role.
+Stores in the U.K. are smaller, and value retailers and private label brands play a much more significant role.

-She also described the way the consumer landscape in the U.K., now and in the future, is being impacted by the different “tribes” of consumers there.
-The Next Gen Consumer, for example, will be the largest generation in history, with members who have a more progressive mindset, a focus on personal identity and self-expression, and an interest in shopping journeys that are immersive, experiential, shareable.
+She also described how the different “tribes” of consumers in the U.K. are impacting the consumer landscape now and in the future.
+The Next Gen Consumer, for example, will be the largest generation in history, with members who have a more progressive mindset, a focus on personal identity and self-expression, and an interest in immersive, experiential, and shareable shopping journeys.

 Then there are the aging consumers who have disproportionate wealth, independent and active lifestyles, and higher loyalty to brands and retailers.
 Or the “inclusive” tribe of consumers focused on body positivity, diversity and gender fluidity, who seek authentic representation and tailored products and experiences.